Why We Love Node.js (and You Should too!)

-Why so many big players chose Node.js to use at the back-end?
+Why do so many big players choose Node.js to use at the back-end?
 With an event-driven, non-blocking I/O model, Node.js is not only lightweight but also extremely efficient.
 Read it on!

 Easy to Learn

-Node.js scalability is one of the core benefits for those startups that are looking to grow.
-The applications can be scaled in a horizontal manner by the addition of additional nodes to the existing system.
+Node.js scalability is one of the core benefits for startups that look to grow.
+The applications can be scaled horizontally by the addition of additional nodes to the existing system.

 Freedom in Building Apps